yammik/M4-DQ4-Passing-Callbacks-to-Comrade-Hogs-in-React-nyc-web-082718/README.md

 # Danger Will Hoginson, Danger!

+#### WARNING: This lab contains potentially disrupting sounds.
+Please be conscious of other students around you who may not be fully immersed in the hog heaven that you are soon to be.
+Either use headphones OR mute your computer before starting this lab!

 ### Oh no!
 Schmutziges hog GalaxySNote7 is at it again!

 No longer content grounding plains and delaying flights, this greased up hog is now stirring up trouble in the pig pen!